 An inpatient rehab program and an outpatient rehab program are going to involve many of the same treatment protocols.
-These vary from provider to provider but can include medical detox programs, cognitive behavioral therapy (CBT), group therapy and support (AA-style meetings), and many other forms of therapy and counseling (even including things like pet therapy and art therapy in some cases).
-This is because healing addiction means more than simply healing the body; the mind and soul must be addressed as well.
-Some of BoardPrep Recovery Centers’ programs are CBT, DBT (dialectical behavior therapy), family, and holistic addiction therapy services in Tampa, FL.
+These vary from provider to provider but can include medical detox programs, cognitive behavioral therapy (CBT), group therapy and support (AA-style meetings), and many other forms of treatment and counseling (even including things like pet therapy and art therapy in some cases).
+We provide this variety because healing addiction means more than only healing the body; we must address the mind and soul as well.
+Some of the BoardPrep Recovery Center’s programs are CBT, DBT (dialectical behavior therapy), family, and holistic addiction therapy services in Tampa, FL.

 What Makes an Inpatient Rehab Program Different from Outpatient?

-As you might guess from the name, the biggest difference between an inpatient rehab program and an outpatient one is that in an inpatient rehab program, clients do not return to their own homes when therapy and counseling sessions are completed for the day.
+As you might guess from the name, the most significant difference between an inpatient rehab program and an outpatient one is that in an inpatient rehab program, clients do not return to their own homes when they have completed therapy and counseling sessions for the day.
 Instead, they stay in a rehab facility 24/7 for the length of their rehab.

 The advantage of this form of care is the increased accountability that comes with it.
-Clients are in a sober, completely accountable environment at all times during their stay, which greatly reduces the risk of relapse during treatment.
+Clients are in a sober, utterly accountable environment at all times during their stay, which dramatically reduces the risk of relapse during treatment.

 Many clients and their families have a mental picture of what inpatient care looks like that is not accurate.
 In some states, inpatient care looks a lot like hospitalization.
 Patients are not allowed to leave the care facility in any way, and it can feel almost like a prison.
 That’s not the way that we operate, nor is it the norm in the state of Florida.